DataDog/integrations-core/redisdb/README.md

 _Available for Agent versions >6.0_

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see [Docker log collection documentation][18].
+To enable it, see the [Docker log collection documentation][18].

 Then, set [Log Integrations][20] as Docker labels: